YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 He studies before and after photos more carefully than ever, zooming in on hairlines, noticing scalp visibility, and comparing one clinic’s results to another’s while spending significant time on clinic Instagram profiles, hair transplant forums, and Reddit.

-And after some time, he starts asking himself a very specific question: Am I becoming too aware of hairlines, or do hair transplants really look thin?
+After some time, he starts asking himself a very specific question.
+Am I becoming too aware of hairlines, or do hair transplants really look thin?

 Yes, once a person starts paying close attention, he begins seeing details he never noticed before.
 But yes, some hair transplants also truly do look thinner than they should.